IgorPavlov00/CRUDApp/README.md

 # CRUDApp

 During my internship, I developed a  Device Management System designed to streamline the management of various devices.
-The project integrates a Spring Boot backend with a PostgreSQL database and a React frontend using CoreUI to provide a robust, user-friendly interface for adding, editing, and managing devices.
+The project integrates a Spring Boot backend with a PostgreSQL database and a React frontend using CoreUI to provide a robust, user-friendly interface for adding, editing, deleting, sorting and filtering devices.

 ## Technologies Used